 - Course Level: Fellowships are available to pursue research.

-- Scholarship Award: Funds are available in support of travel and accommodation costs.
+- Awards: Funds are available in support of travel and accommodation costs.

 - Candidates for Fellowships will hold a doctorate or equivalent professional qualification.
 Consideration will be given to the academic record and the publications of all applicants and their capacity to disseminate their views among a community of like-minded people.